Protecting the Tools of Education

 The library and philosophical and chemical or other apparatus belonging to a debtor and used for the instruction of youth in any university, college, seminary of learning, or school shall be exempt from execution, attachment or sale on any process issued from any court.

-A.R.S. § 33-1127The language covers a broad range of educational tools.
-"Philosophical and chemical or other apparatus" reflects the statute's historical origins but applies to modern laboratory equipment, teaching aids, and instructional technology as well.
-The key requirement is that the property must be actively used for instruction.
+A.R.S. § 33-1127The language covers a broad range of teaching tools.
+"Philosophical and chemical or other apparatus" reflects the statute's old origins.
+Today, it applies to lab equipment, teaching aids, and classroom technology.
+The key test is that the property must be actively used for instruction.

 Who Benefits from This Protection

 The exemption protects any debtor who owns equipment used in education.
-That can include a school itself, a private instructor, or a professor who owns specialized teaching materials.
-The practical effect is straightforward: creditors pursuing a debt cannot strip a classroom or laboratory of the tools needed to teach.
+That can include a school, a private instructor, or a professor with specialized materials.
+In other words, creditors cannot strip a classroom or lab of the tools needed to teach.